xiwcx/sass-intro/resources/Local Dev Setup.md

 ### Compass's config.rb

-The config file manages all of the Sass and Compass settings that you would otherwise have to input on the command line.
+The config file manages all of the Sass and Compass settings that you would otherwise have to input on the command line everytime you initiate `compass --watch`.

 Place config.rb in your project or theme folder, and set up a directory structure like this: